-As we as a society move closer towards wellbeing and self-care each day, it has become fashionable to care about yourself, your health, and your wellbeing.
-As a wearer of glasses, you immediately communicate to people that your health is important to you, and you actively keep it in check.
-Nothing less than perfect vision will do, and you’ll settle for no half measures.
+As we as a society move closer towards well-being and self-care each day, it has become fashionable to care about yourself, your health, and your well-being.
+As a wearer of glasses, you immediately communicate to people that your health is important to you and actively keep it in check.
+Nothing less than perfect vision will do; you’ll settle for no half-measures.

-Whilst it’s not uncommon for many people to get glasses to help them see better, and the process ends there, glasses also have the capacity to show that you look after and care for yourself.
+Whilst it’s not uncommon for many people to get glasses to help them see better, and the process ends there, glasses also can show that you look after and care for yourself.
 For instance, some glasses can help combat screen fatigue and even procrastination.
 These devices aren’t only helping you to see but are also helping your overall health.

 In short, glasses are a necessary device for many people with impaired vision; but they also relay much information about the wearers’ personality – whether intended to do so or not.
 Here are a few more ways in which your glasses can help show a personality:

 - The trendy one – The self-proclaimed hipster might blend retro vintage with modern styles.
 Thicker rims, edgy colors, and rounded frames are all indicative of a trendy personality.

 - The rebel – Think punk rock style with thick rims, vintage frames, and 50s vibes.
 Most likely, your rims have the aviator, wayfarer, or cat-eye style.

 - The fashionisto – Designer frames, sophisticated styles, and in-season trends.
 Narrow frames this Spring – you’re all over it.
 Glasses aren’t just functional; they’re accessories.